tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-021-merge-two-sorted-lists.md

 ---
-title: 21.
+title: LeetCode 21.
 Merge Two Sorted Lists
 description: You are given the heads of two sorted linked lists.
 Merge the two lists in a one sorted list.
 ---